AngelRattner/lab-3/README.md

 ### Import the lab repository

- - Browse to the Gitlab server, login and create a new project
+ - Browse to the Gitlab server, login and go to "projects" tab and click on "new project"

 ![Image 1](images/image-01.png)